 Dark Color Siding With Light Color Gutters

-A white or dark neutral color is a great choice for homes that want to make a statement with their exterior.
+White or dark neutral color is a great choice for homes that want to make a statement with their exterior, like dark blue siding or any other dark color.
 White gutters are a great way to add an accent color without going overboard, but they’ll also look great if you have white trim on your house.

 This combination works well because it creates an interesting contrast between light and dark colors.
 It also helps your house stand out from other homes on the block by making it more unique than others that use the same colors throughout their design scheme.